rbowsley/lamplighthelp/source/16-12-0_Changing_global_settings.markdown

 Global settings in {{Lamplight}} affect every database operator as they control how the system behaves, which options are available to all users, and how information is displayed.

-Settings affecting each database operator's individual prefernces are found in [personal settings](/help/index/p/16.4.0).
+Settings affecting each database operator's individual preferences are found in [personal settings](/help/index/p/16.4.0).

 To access global settings (you need to be a System Administrator), go to 'admin -> system administration -> Customise Lamplight -> Change global settings’.